HTTP-RPC/Kilo/README.md

 At least one URL pattern is required, and it must be a path mapping (i.e. begin with a leading slash and end with a trailing slash and asterisk).
 It is recommended that services be configured to load automatically on startup.
 This ensures that they will be immediately available to [other services](#inter-service-communication) and included in the generated [documentation](#api-documentation).

-### Method Arguments
+### Method Parameters
-Method arguments may be any of the following types:
+Method parameters may be any of the following types:

 * `String`
 * `Byte`/`byte`